 Here’s the thing.

-Each and every single one of us has a Healthy Eating Threshold, and they are as unique as our morning bathroom routine or how we choose to groom our pubic hair (or not, especially if you’re Ken’s woman).
+Each one of us has a Healthy Eating Threshold, and it’s as unique as how we choose to groom our pubic hair (or not if you’re Ken’s woman).

 Faux meats aren’t good and they aren’t bad.
-They play an important role in people’s lives who happen to have a lower healthy eating threshold.
+They simply play a role when people who have a lower Healthy Eating Threshold want to get healthier.

-For Julie, who’s just been told by her doctor that she needs to get her cholesterol and blood pressure down and to watch out for diabetes…a meaty, teeth sinking, satisfying vegan burger is a godsend.
+For Julie, who’s just been told by her doctor that she needs to get her cholesterol and blood pressure down and that she has pre-diabetes, a meaty, teeth sinking, satisfying vegan burger is a godsend.

 For Ken, he doesn’t need it.
 Good for him.

-But for the love, we’re not all Kens.
-If people find comfort in faux meats to help them eat less regular meat, then it’s an awesome day in my book.
-And as your Healthy Eating Threshold gets higher, the less necessary faux meats will be because your diet will become more nutrient dense and less dependent on comforting and familiar alternatives to meat.
+But we aren’t all Kens (thank God).
+If people find comfort in eating faux meats and they help with eating less animal based foods, then awesome.
+As the Healthy Eating Threshold gets higher, the less necessary faux meats become because the diet will become more nutrient dense and less calorie dense.

-And there’s absolutely no shame in eating a vegan turkey on rye in the effort to get there.
+There’s no shame in eating a vegan turkey on rye in an effort to get healthier.
 We all learned to crawl before we got our ass up on two legs and booked it.